ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/dynamic-tables/dyn-query-language.md

 - `is_ordered_scan`: Defines whether the order of the table rows will be retained when reading the data.
 This mode may be needed when implementing pagination.
 If you need to read the entire set of rows that meet the WHERE condition (no LIMIT), it is faster to read concurrently without preserving the order of rows in the table.
 - `joins`: Contains a list of join groups.
 Join within a group is executed concurrently for multiple tables.
 - `lookup_type`: The way of specifying read ranges when executing join.
 Possible options: source ranges, prefix ranges, and IN clause.
 The source ranges mode is the most optimal one.
 In prefix ranges mode, join keys are copied.
 This occurs if the join condition contains expressions or table fields that are not a secondary table key prefix.
 In IN clause mode, join is executed as a subquery with an IN expression.
 This mode is used if the read ranges of the secondary table cannot be derived from the join condition.
 If there is an additional AND condition in join, an attempt is made to output the read ranges using both the join condition and the additional AND condition.
-- `common_key_prefix`: The size of the common key prefix of the main and reference tables.
+- `common_key_prefix`: The size of the common key prefix of the primary table and the secondary table.
-- `foreign_key_prefix` The size of the reference table's key prefix that is derived from the join condition.
+- `foreign_key_prefix` The size of the secondary table's key prefix that is derived from the join condition.
 - `common_prefix_with_primary_key`: The size of the table's primary key prefix contained in the grouping condition.
 This enables you not to make a common hash table for all keys (grouping keys with different prefixes cannot match).
 When using group by and order by concurrently, a non-zero common prefix with the primary key enables order by + limit computation to be transferred to the nodes and reduces the amount of data transferred to the proxy (coordinator).
 - `ranges`: A list of table read ranges obtained from the "where" condition.
 - `key_trie`: An intermediate representation of the key column limits generated from the "where" condition.
 The read ranges (`ranges`) are then derived from the key trie.